auramagi/Destinations/README.md

 # Destinations

-Resolve SwiftUI views trough a resolver injected in parent.
-Modeled after NavigationStack navigationDestination pattern.
+Resolve SwiftUI views trough a resolver injected in parent that is inspired by NavigationStack navigationDestination pattern.

 ## Usage